uclahs-cds/Ligare/src/web/README.md

 First install the `BL_Python.web` scaffolding tool.
 You can do this in your system Python install, or in a separate virtual environment.
 Read more about virtual environments at [docs.python.org](https://docs.python.org/3/library/venv.html) or [realpython.com](https://realpython.com/python-virtual-environments-a-primer/).

-Run these commands:

-1. `pip install bl-python.programming`
+Install necessary dependencies:

-2. `pip install bl-python.web`
+- `pip install bl-python.web`

 ## Scaffold a New Application